riteshitey/AWS-SAA-C02-Study-Guide/README.md

-# AWS SAA-C02 Study Guide
-This study guide will help you pass the newer AWS Certified Solutions Architect - Associate exam.
+# AWS SAA-C02 Study GuideThis study guide will help you pass the newer AWS Certified Solutions Architect - Associate exam.
 Ideally, you should reference this guide while working through the following material:
   1. Stephane Maarek's <a href="https://links.datacumulus.com/aws-certified-sa-associate-coupon">Ultimate AWS Certified Solutions Architect Associate 2021 course</a> (permanent discount available through this link) or A Cloud Guru's <a href="https://acloud.guru/learn/aws-certified-solutions-architect-associate">AWS Certified Solutions Architect Associate SAA-C02 course</a>
   2. The FAQs for the most critical services, included in the recommended reading list below
   3. Tutorials Dojo's <a href="https://www.udemy.com/course/aws-certified-solutions-architect-associate-amazon-practice-exams-saa-c02/">AWS Certified Solutions Architect Associate Practice Exams </a>